swiftlang/swift/docs/OptimizerDesign.md

 The Swift compiler translates textual swift programs into LLVM-IR and uses multiple representations in between.
-The Swift frontend is responsible for translating textual swift program into verified, well-formed and typed programs that are encoded in the SIL intermediate representation.
+The Swift frontend is responsible for translating textual swift program into well-formed and type-checked programs that are encoded in the SIL intermediate representation.
 The frontend emits SIL in a phase that's called SILGen (stands for SIL-generation).
 Next, the swift compiler performs a sequence of transformations, such as inlining and constant